 If you’re new to the world of HVAC systems, you’re probably wondering why there’s an outdoor HVAC unit in the first place.
 The key to answering this question is understanding how air conditioners work.

-Air conditioners from The Cooling Company don’t make the air in your home cooler.
+Air conditioners don’t make the air in your home cooler.
 Instead, they pull heat out of the air in your home and then transfer that heat outside.
-This process changes the pressure and temperature of refrigerant.
+This process changes the pressure and temperature of the refrigerant.

-The aim is to get it colder than the surrounding air when it’s inside your home.
-And also get it hotter than the surrounding air when it’s outside your home.
+The aim is to get it colder than the surrounding air inside your home.

 The outdoor unit’s purpose is to increase the temperature of the refrigerant and then help the refrigerant expel its heat into the outside air.
-Since the heat goes outside, this unit has to be physically present outside.
-And this explains its location.
+Since the heat goes outside, this unit has to be physically present outside: explaining its location.

 How Should I Prepare?

 If you have an air-source heat pump, your outdoor unit does double duty and works during the winter to extract heat from the air and send it into your home.
-These types of units are especially common in Las Vegas, so it’s important to do this check.
-Assuming you have a typical air conditioner, though, you can continue the covering process.
+These units are especially common in Las Vegas, so it’s important to keep this in mind.
+Then, assuming you have a typical air conditioner, you can continue the covering process.

 It’s also a good idea to check and make sure that there are no leaves or other debris in the bottom of the outdoor unit.
 Normally, this debris isn’t a problem.
-However, with a cover on your outdoor unit, the unit won’t be able to breathe as well, meaning that any moisture that gets into your unit will moisten the debris and potentially cause rust.
+However, with a cover on your outdoor unit, the unit won’t be able to breathe as well.
+This means any moisture that gets into your unit will moisten the debris and potentially cause rust.

 What Is the Best Kind of Cover?

-Although it’s perfectly fine for your outdoor HVAC unit to spend the winter uncovered, you may still want to cover it for one reason or another.
-If so, we at The Cooling Company recommend that you purchase a breathable cover made from stretchable fabric.
+Although it’s perfectly fine for your outdoor AC unit to spend the winter uncovered, you may still want to cover it for one reason or another.
+If so, our team at The Cooling Company recommends that you purchase a breathable central air conditioner cover made from stretchable fabric.

 The cover should also be stretchable to ensure a tight fit over your outdoor unit.
 A tight-fitting cover will help to prevent leaves from blowing between the cover and the unit and causing rust.

-Some people choose to use a cover over their outdoor HVAC unit to maintain the unit’s exterior appearance.
-Of all the reasons to use a cover, this is probably the most valid.
+Some people choose to use an AC cover over their outdoor AC unit to maintain the unit’s exterior appearance.
+This is probably the most valid of all the reasons to use a cover.

-At the same time, we at The Cooling Company want you to remember that the manufacturer of your outdoor unit wants the unit to look great for as long as possible.
+The manufacturer of your outdoor unit wants the unit to look great for as long as possible.
 After all, one of the best advertisements for their company is to have a great-looking HVAC unit in your yard.

-This means that HVAC manufacturers go to great lengths to coat their outdoor units with weather-resistant finishes.
-It’s important that they can stand up to extreme conditions.
+HVAC manufacturers go to great lengths to coat their outdoor units with weather-resistant finishes.
+It’s important they can stand up to extreme conditions.
 Plus, the unit is made from tough metal.
 So you can pressure wash the unit if it gets dirty because you don’t cover it.

 Outdoor Unit Care Tips

-Check if the top or sides of the unit are exceptionally clogged with dust and debris.
+Check if the sides and top of the unit are exceptionally clogged with dust and debris.
 If this is the case, the unit won’t be able to expel heat efficiently.
 So, your system will have to work harder to cool your home.

-Using a normal garden hose, you can easily clean your unit.
+Using a standard garden hose, you can easily clean your unit.
 Clean the fins on the side and under the bottom of your outdoor unit anytime it gets dirty.

 Additionally, if your outdoor unit is located in a grassy area, don’t let it get overgrown.
-You’ll want to be sure to keep the grass at a reasonable height.
-The unit can breathe properly.
+You’ll want to keep the grass at a reasonable height so the unit can breathe adequately.

 One of the biggest risks of using a cover is moisture retention.
 Under normal circumstances, your outdoor HVAC unit is quite good at drying out after it gets wet.
 It is designed with an angled bottom.

 There are also drain holes to ensure that water exits the unit as soon as it enters.
-Plus, even if it does have a little standing water in it, it can still operate safely.
+Plus, even if it has a little standing water, it can still operate safely.

-When you put a cover on the unit, though, you risk interrupting this process.
-Part of what allows the unit to dry out quickly is the evaporation of moisture through the top and sides.
+When you put a cover on the entire unit, you risk interrupting this process.
+Part of what allows the unit to dry out quickly is moisture evaporation through the top and sides.

 We’ve Got What It Takes